robot-uprising-hq/ai-rules-mi2020/README.md

-# Micro Invaders 2.0 Rules
+# Micro Invaders 2024 Competition Rules

+**NOTE that the rules are currently under revision for the 2024 competition and may receive any changes until May 31st.**

-Here are the rules for the event Micro Invaders 2.0.
-Feel free to suggest rule changes by creating _an issue_ or _a pull request_.
+This document outlines the rules the Robot Uprising: Micro Invaders 2024 Competition.
+The competition lives with the community so feel free to suggest rule changes by creating _an issue_ or _a pull request_, if you have ideas that.

 ## Game Logic

-The game is played between two teams battling each other in short 3 or 5 rounds showdowns.
 Each team has two autonomous robots playing for their side at a time.
 All teams start with 0 points.
 Teams can either try to increase their points or win by goaling 3 corrupt energy cores to the opponent's base.

 The points are increased by collecting positive energy cores, balls, to the team's base.
 A point is given when an energy core stays inside the base and does not bounce off.
 The energy core doesn't have to be stopped to receive the point.
 After a point is given, the referee picks the energy core from the base by hand.
 Robots are not allowed to go intentionally inside their own base.

 If the team receives 3 corrupt energy cores, their base is destroyed, and the opponent wins.
 If both teams are alive at the end of a game, the team holding greater energy count will overpower their opponent and win.
 In the case of a tie, the team that collected the first energy core, wins.

 The round ends after 2.5 minutes or if all the energy cores are collected.

+The game is played between two teams battling each other in matches that consist of short rounds , i.e. first team to 2 or 3 wins.

+## Tournament

 ## Starting Setup